tennlab/lab-handbook/undergrad_assistants.md

 You should, in general, be scheduled for at least 1 primary and 1 secondary shift per week.
 See the schedule for details, and *we emphasize again to communicate any changes in your own availability ASAP*.

+### Daily Areas of Focus

+To help structure the tasks and ensure they all receive attention during the week, each day has a set of non-exclusive responsibilities that the secondary should focus on completing first:
+- **Monday**: Incubators
+- **Tuesday**: Stockroom Purchases
+- **Wednesday**: CO2/Nitrogen tanks
+- **Thursday**: Lab cleaning
+- **Friday**: Double check food cart, autoclave waste, and egg caps

+**Every weekday**: Dishes/egg caps/autoclave

 ## Responsibility Details

 ### Primary's Responsibility:  Fly Flipping